GinoGalotti/improv/_posts/2019-02-2-improv-in-english.md

 He explained how powerful it is to improvise in that state and proposed some exercises.
 In one of those, we had to pull objects from an imaginary box at such a fast pace that you couldn’t prepare what came next.
 Most people needed 40-60 things within a couple of minutes to get to a point of no thinking, but I found it impossible to achieve in English.
 Those 5 milliseconds - which I wasn’t aware I needed - to come with the word was wrecking the exercise for me.
 When I switched to Spanish... it felt so easy!

-And I am not even concerned about all the ways I know English is limiting my improv… It's all the other things which are being affected without me being aware that want to learn!!
+And I am not even concerned about all the ways I know English is limiting my improv… I want to discover all the other aspects which are being affected without me being aware!!

 # What to keep in mind when playing with non-native speakers.